innir/mini-rpi2-bootstrap/README.md

 update-initramfs -k all
 ```

-Reboot to check if everything works.
+Reboot and check if everything works.